The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Day Trip from Lima to Ballestas Islands & Huachachina

-Peru is filled with an abundance of beautiful and diverse landscapes.
-I was on a mission to maximize our time and see as much as possible during our Peru itinerary.
+Peru is home to beautiful, diverse landscapes.
+I was on a mission to maximize our time and see as much as possible during our itinerary in Peru.

 Peru Hop is a safe, flexible, and affordable way to tour Peru.
 Their buses operate in a hop-on/hop-off style, so you can easily reach some of the top destinations in Peru.
 Peru Hop made exploring the Ballestas Islands and Huachachina fun and painless!